-I have been a bodyworker and trainer in the movement and healing arts for close to 20 years.
-My practice is grounded in the Global Somatics Process (GSP), a bodywork approach that uses movement and hands-on techniques to help the body heal, integrate, relieve stress, gain insight into creative endeavors.
+I have been a bodyworker, facilitator and teacher in the movement for social justice and healing arts for close to 20 years.
+My practice is grounded in the Global Somatics Process (GSP), a body-based approach that uses somatic, energy, movement and hands-on techniques to help the body heal, integrate, relieve stress, gain insight and more.
 GSP is about becoming more embodied, more fully ourselves.

-This might feel like a mix of direct touch (like massage and deep tissue work) or lighter touch, like craniosacral therapy or reiki.
-It could also include movement instruction.
+This might include different modalities and feel like a mix of direct touch (like massage and deep tissue work) and/or lighter touch, like craniosacral therapy or reiki.
+It could also include movement therapy-like work.

-I am a queer, light-skinned immigrant survivor and Healing Justice Practitioner.
-I am a human who works with trauma and believes unequivocally in consent.
-I am an immigrant storyteller and artist organizer.
+I am a queer, light-skinned immigrant artist, settler, survivor and Healing Justice Practitioner.
+I am a human who works with health and trauma and grounds in consent.
+I am a storyteller and artist organizer.
 I descend from people of Chile and Mexico and live on occupied Dakota land, St. Paul, Minnesota.

 신 선 영 Sun Yung Shin